 In the dissertation phase, students secure a first reader from the list of faculty teaching in the program.
 The first reader assists in choosing a dissertation topic.
 Once the topic is decided, the student and the first reader choose a second reader.
 Both readers are responsible for supervising the student’s work.

 The first task is to prepare and defend a dissertation prospectus that includes a title, abstract with a scope and objectives, the questions to be answered or the hypotheses to be tested, indication of the major sources and methods to be employed, and a tentative outline and bibliography.
 The prospectus should be a working plan rather than a substantial introduction to the topic.
 Once the prospectus has been approved by both readers, students defend the prospectus before the dissertation committee.

 The dissertation committee includes the two readers, all faculty from the Department of Political Science and International Relations, and at least one faculty member from another academic department.
 Students defend their prospectus orally before the dissertation committee on campus (in exceptional cases the defense can be online).

 A typical dissertation should be at least 200 pages in length and should make an original contribution to the international relations field.
-The dissertation process ends with the successful defense of the work before the dissertation committee.
+The dissertation process ends with the successful defense of the work before the dissertation committee in a public forum.